racerxr650r/avrOS/README.md

 ## Microcontroller Resources

 RAM is a precious commodity on microcontrollers.
 Especially for 8 bit microcontrollers like the AVR.
-The AVR DA family has the largest RAM of the AVR family of processors.
-But it only has 16K.
-Therefore, avrOS was designed to use as little RAM as possible.
+The AVR DA family only has 16K of RAM.
+Therefore, avrOS is designed to use as little RAM as possible.

 Classic realtime operating systems use threaded multitasking.
 The OS has a scheduler that controls which thread is currently running.
 The scheduler uses a